RyanShort13110/raw_curiosity/README.md

 <br>
 Via the use of dropdown menus, the user may select a rover (either Curiosity, Opportunity, or Spirit), select a camera on the rover (either Mast, Navigational Camera, Front Hazard Avoidance, Rear Hazard Avoidance, or Panoramic), and select a particular date.<br>
 <br>
-Photos will be stored in localStorage as an array of objects and will persist for 24 hours before being automatically removed in order to reduce the number of API calls going to the server.<br>
+Photos will be stored in localStorage as an array of objects and will persist for 5 hours before being automatically removed in order to reduce the number of API calls going to the server for repeated search queries.<br>
 <br>
 Included are tables to help narrow down the search by date range.
 These are not gauranteed, they are simply rough estimates of the durration each rover was/is active.<br>
 <br>